Test your skills on our all Hosting services and get 15% off!

 2. Navigate to the file you want to rename.

-3. Right-click on the file and select Rename.
+3. Right-click the file and select Rename.

 4. Type the new name and press Enter.

-5. Renaming Files Using a Bash Script
+5. Renaming files using a Bash script

-Example Bash Script
+Example of a Bash script

 nano rename_script.sh

-2. Add Your Script to the File
+2. Add your script to the file

 #!/bin/bash